dchege711/study_buddy/readme.md

 ### To-do Items

+:soon: Submit the web app to various forums. :sweat_smile:

+:soon: Learn how to handle subscriptions using Stripe.

 :soon: Implement logic for recovering cards from the trash.

 :soon: Implement a method that cleans all the cards in the trash and unvalidated accounts that are more than 30 days old.